Text Data Augmentation in Natural Language Processing with TextAttack

 Generative Models

-A generative adversarial network (GAN) is trained to generate text with a few words and generative language models like BERT, RoBERTa, BART and T5 model can be used to generate the text in a more class category preserving manner.
+Train a generative adversarial network (GAN) to generate text with a few words, and we can use generative language models like BERT, RoBERTa, BART, and T5 to generate text in a manner that better preserves class categories.
 The generative model encodes the class category along with its associated text sequences to generate newer samples with some modifications.
 This approach is usually more reliable and the sample generated is more representative of the associated class category.

 Libraries for Data Augmentation